Sayulita solo travel safety, in the words of a local resident

 The best way to meet people in Sayulita

-- Talk to bartenders and waiters.
-People in service in Sayulita are usually people who left their life in the comfortable cities.
+People in service in Sayulita are usually people who left their life in comfortable cities.
 I’ve made a lot of friends by chatting about how I ended up in Sayulita but other people’s stories are more amusing!
 Bars that have super cool bartenders include Don Pato (Gaby and David), Cava Mezcaleria (Miguel), and Public House.
 All the bartenders in these bars are expats who have been living in Sayulita for years.

-- Join Facebook groups in Sayulita.
 The Original Sayulita People (2.5k members) may seem very elite but this group is really helpful!
-In here, you can find jobs, see the latest events, and network with like-minded individuals.
+Here, you can find jobs, see the latest events, and network with like-minded individuals.
 Members are both locals and foreigners who live in Sayulita.
 Sayulita People is also an active group with more than 15,000 members.

 As it is a small town, everyone you will see on the streets will also be on Bumble or Tinder.
 You don’t really need the app but it could be a tool if you’re not the type who just comes up to people and say hello.
 In my experience, there were a lot of travelers in Sayulita who are on the dating apps but are not going out to party.

 My girlfriends and I also match the same guys.
 The town is so small that even dating in real life, many people had conflict in dating the same person.
 Either way, the apps are still a good way to meet people in Sayulita so go for it!
 It’s safe!

 ☕ Do you like what you’re reading?
 Does it help?
 I take a lot of time creating valuable and meaningful content.
 If you like to support my content creation and my blog, consider donating to my coffee fund.
 Thank you in advance!